rafaelwinter01/google-trends-collector/README.md

 (fixed as '2015-01-01') and the final day that is the day the program will run.

 It was used two 3rd party libraries to finish the task of collecting:
-    \n- g-trends: responsible for collect the data from Google Trends
+(1) g-trends: responsible for collect the data from Google Trends;
-    \n- objects-to-csv: responsible for write the files with the data collected
+(2) objects-to-csv: responsible for write the files with the data collected;

 Google Trends provides the periodicity of the searched data depending on the range of dates that is being asked for, for some months, it will be returned in records of days, for more months